craigemery/vim-autotag/README.markdown

 Installation
 ------------

-Currently I suggest you simply
+Currently I suggest you use Vundle and install as a normal Bundle

+From the Vim command-line

+: BundleInstall 'craigemery/vim-autotag'

+And add to your ~/.vimrc

+Bundle 'craigemery/vim-autotag'

+Or you can manually install
     cd
     git clone git://github.com/craigemery/vim-autotag.git
     cd ~/.vim/